Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 - The 7.8 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals' 4.66 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals have a 4.67 team ERA that ranks 24th among all league pitching staffs.

-- Cardinals pitchers combine to allow 136 home runs (one per game), the least in the league.
+- Cardinals pitchers combine to give up the first-fewest home runs in baseball (137 total, one per game).

-- The Cardinals will send Rom (0-2) out for his third start of the season.
+- The Cardinals will send Thompson (3-5) out for his fifth start of the season.
+He is 3-5 with a 3.92 ERA and 47 strikeouts through 39 2/3 innings pitched.

-- In his last time out on Sunday, the left-hander tossed 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.
+- His most recent time out came on Tuesday against the San Diego Padres, when the left-hander tossed four innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.